 County code top level domain names are administered by country-code managers.
 Some ccTLD providers follow ICANN’s process but also have their own policies and processes in place.
 Some of these country codes are regulated.
 For instance you are unable to register a .eu domain name unless you are based within the European Union.

-Some country code domain names do not have this restriction in place and are available to anyone to register for any purpose.
+Some country code domain names do not have this restriction in place, however, and are available to anyone to register for any purpose.
 They are still under the control of the originating county.
 Some examples of country codes with generic usage are:

 - .ws – Samoa (Originally Western Samoa), now used to denote 'web site'